 We also participated in the 2019 “Women in STEM Celebration & Share-a-thon” sponsored by the AAUW Woodbridge Branch on June 1, 2019.

 STEM Excellence Award

-Rose Rasty, a junior at Langley High School, was selected as the 2017 recipient of the branch’s STEM Excellence Award.
+Hana Abouelenein, a sophomore at Langley High School, was selected as the 2019 recipient of the Branch’s STEM Excellence Award.
 The STEM (Science, Technology, Engineering, and Math) Excellence Award is given to a female student or team from a high school in the McLean area with an outstanding science fair project in the field of Engineering.
-Rose received an award certificate, a $100 award, and recognition at the Branch’s Annual Dinner in May at River Bend Country Club.
+Hana received an award certificate, a $100 award, and recognition at the Branch’s 50th Anniversary Dinner in May at the McLean Community Center.

 High School Achievement Awards in Math and Science

-The McLean Area Branch has partnered with counselors at McLean, Langley, and Marshall High Schools for the fourth year in a row to award Science and Math Achievement Awards to six female students finishing their junior year.
-This award, which is funded through our book sale proceeds, consists of a certificate and a check for $100 for each honoree.
+The McLean Area Branch has partnered with counselors at local High Schools for the last six years to award Science and Math Achievement Awards to female students finishing their junior year.
+These awards, which are funded through our book sale proceeds, consist of a certificate and a check for $100 for each honoree.

 For 2019, the awards process was managed by a committee consisting of Mimi Gronlund, Myrtle Hendricks-Corrales, Heather McCallum-Bayliss, and Judy Page.

 The awards are presented at each of the high schools by representatives of the AAUW McLean Area Branch.
 The branch instituted the awards to encourage young women to pursue educational opportunities related to STEM (Science, Technology, Engineering, and Math).